Ayobami6/Exploratory-Data-Analysis-in-Finance/README.md

 This is a capstone project from my class in ibm data analysis with python, data provided in the classroom

 ## Project Goals
-1. Explore a banking dataset with Pandas framework.
+1. Explore a banking dataset with Pandas framework
 2. Build pivot tables.
 3. Visualize the dataset with various plot types